-Beside drip emails, the standard email marketing funnel includes triggered emails.
+Besides drip emails, the standard email marketing funnel includes triggered emails.
 These are emails that are sent to customers based on their activity on a website or social media pages.
-For example, you yourself may have received an “abandoned cart” email notifying you that you have not completed check out.
+For example, you yourself may have received an “abandoned cart” email notifying you that you have not completed checkout.
 Another example would be a product suggestion.
-You will receive recommended products based on what you were searching for or purchase history.
+You will receive recommended products based on what you were searching for or your purchase history.
 You can use this technique regardless of what your company sells.

 Know Your Target Audience